 On March 26, 2017, the Company provided notice to Bedford Bridge Fund LLC ("Bedford Bridge") and Robert Klein that it would be cancelling its agreement to provide financial and other consulting services, effective April 30, 2017.
-The acknowledgement of the termination initiated the preparation of an engagement agreement for Mr. Klein, which was executed as described below.
+The acknowledgement of the termination initiated the preparation of engagement agreements for Mr. Klein, which have been executed as described below.